verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ### East-West Application Traffic
 To manage east-west traffic, each service in the mesh should be routed using a VirtualService and an optional DestinationRule.
 You can still send east-west traffic without either of these resources, but you won’t get any custom routing or load balancing.
 Verrazzano doesn't configure east-west traffic.
-Consider bobbys-front-end in the bob's books example at
+Consider `bobbys-front-end` in the Bob's Books example at
 [bobs-books-comp.yaml](HTTPS://github.com/verrazzano/verrazzano/blob/master/examples/bobs-books/bobs-books-comp.yaml).
-When deploying bob's books, a VirtualService is created for bobby's front-end, because of the IngressTrait, but there are no VirtualServices for the other services in the application.
+When deploying Bob's Books, a VirtualService is created for bobby's front-end, because of the IngressTrait, but there are no VirtualServices for the other services in the application.
 When bobbys-front-end sends requests to bobbys-helidon-stock-application, east-west traffic, the traffic still goes to bobbys-helidon-stock-application through the Envoy sidecar proxies in the source and destination Pods, but there is no VirtualService representing